How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 • workflows are highly specialized

-• data is unique and valuable
+• the data itself is unique and valuable

-However, this introduces:
+Still, this introduces:

 • infrastructure complexity

-• training cost
+• training costs

-• maintenance requirements
+• ongoing maintenance requirements

-Most startups should avoid this early.
+Most startups should avoid moving in this direction too early.
+It’s tempting though.

 Hybrid Approaches